MeMuneeb/2P-2D-FIghting-Game/README.md

 # 2P-2D-FIghting-Game
-2 Player 2-D fighting game with UFC fighters
+2 player 2-D fighting game with UFC fighters
+Made in Processing using python and image sprites found online